-Real estate, infrastructure and social property
+Real estate, infrastructure and corporate debt

 Despite the high prevalence of obesity in the UK, the value of Britain’s gym market continues to grow.
 As these trends show no sign of abating, can the real estate sector put greater emphasis on wellbeing in retail and leisure to help get local communities more active?

 Branded as 'not for the faint of heart' in the early days, direct UK renewable assets have become a staple ingredient of infrastructure funds of varying risk profiles.
 However, the investment landscape is shifting considerably.